xtuJSer/CoCoMusic/README.md

-A new empty code repository indicates that the project will be rewritten and look forward to a new CocoMusic.
+A new empty branch indicates that the project will be rewritten and look forward to a new and more beautiful CocoMusic.

 -- xtuJSer.feng